relayphp/relayphp.github.io/index.md

         Bar is 2nd on the way out
     Foo is 3rd on the way out

 You can use this dual-pass logic in clever and perhaps unintuitive ways.
 For example, middleware placed at the very start may do nothing with the request and call `$next` right away, but it is the middleware with the "real" last opportunity to modify the response.

+# Creating Responses

+At some point, one of your middleware callables will need to create a response to return to the previous middleware.
+Because there are different response implementations, _Telegraph_ will not create one for you; the choice of response implementation is up to you.

+Here is an example of a response-creating middleware:

+{% highlight php %}
+use Psr\Http\Message\RequestInterface;
+use Zend\Diactoros\Response;

+$queue[] = function (RequestInterface $request, callable $next) {
+    return new Response();
+}
+{% endhighlight %}

+In general, there should be no need to call `$next` at this point; merely return the response to start its journey back through the middleware queue.
+As such, the response-creating middleware entry is probably going to the the very last one in the queue.

 # Resolvers

-You may wish to use `$queue` entries other than anonymous functions or already-instantiated objects.
-If so, you can pass a `$resolver` callable to the _Relay_ that will convert the `$queue` entry to a callable.
+You may wish to use `$queue` entries other than anonymous functions or already- instantiated objects.
+If so, you can pass a `$resolver` callable to the _Telegraph_ that will convert the `$queue` entry to a callable.
 Thus, using a `$resolver` allows you to pass in your own factory mechanism for `$queue` entries.

 For example, this `$resolver` will naively convert `$queue` string entries to new class instances:

 {% highlight php %}
 $resolver = function ($class) {